TeamRizu/outfox-wiki/getting-started.md

 If the songs do not appear, be sure to check if the group folder actually containing the song folders is too deep in the folder hierarchy.

+# Next steps

+The only thing left to do is have fun!
+If you need more help with Project OutFox, check out the other pages in our wiki documentation, and join other members of our community on our [Discord server](https://discord.gg/cN4TjgQdcA) or [forum](https://discourse.projectmoon.dance/).

+Thank you for supporting Project OutFox!